DavidVentura/CircBot/README.md

 YouTube LiveStream Chatbot

 # Quickstart
-1. Make sure Python 2.7 with pip is installed (Python 3 should work but hasn't been tested)
-2. pip install configparser oauth2client httplib2 requests
+1. pip3 install oauth2client httplib2 requests
 2. Make a new project with the [Google API Console](https://console.developers.google.com/apis/) and enable the Youtube Data API.
 3. Add OAuth API credentials, download the JSON file and save it as client_secrets.json in the project folder
-4. Run credentials.py ("python credentials.py"), approve the OAuth request in your webbrowser, and copy the auth code to the console
+4. Run credentials.py ("python3 credentials.py"), approve the OAuth request in your webbrowser, and copy the auth code to the console
-5. clear the console ("cls" in Windows)
-6. Start the stream so that the bot can fetch the live chat identifier
+5. Start the stream so that the bot can fetch the live chat identifier
-7. Run main.py ("python main.py")
+6. Run main.py ("python3 main.py")

 # Related Documentaion and Links